b3nsn0w/artgen2/lib/shapes/README.md

  - `opts.context`: a 2d context to the canvas
  - `opts.origin`: a point in the format of `{x, y}`, the origin of the shape
  - `opts.scale`: the size of the shape, from the origin in all directions
- - `opts.palette`: the current palette
+ - `opts.palette`: the current palette (deprecated, see constructor)

 ### `shape.name`